t-edson/P65Pas/README.md

 Variables allocated in a separate block, are considered as ABSOLUTE variables, so they cannot be initialized in the declaration.

+## Libraries

+P65Pas is a new project and it's still in development and there are not dedicated libraries for the compiler.

 ## P65Pas Limitations

 •	Only basic types are implemented: byte, char, boolean, word an dword(limited support).